marcellodesales/whoami/README.md

 whoami_1  | Listening on :8000
 ```

-Calling the server with the port number exposed by `docker-compose`.
+* Just call the service on the published port; review and change it in `docker-compose`.

 ```
 $ curl -i localhost:8000